 About

 DeYoung HeadshotUrsula DeYoung lives in Cambridge, Massachusetts.
 Her debut novel, Shorecliff—a family drama set in Maine in the 1920s—was published by Little, Brown in 2013.
-She is currently working on two new novels.
+She is currently working on two novels.
 The first, Whittier & Co., tells the story of a young Bostonian woman in 1887 who learns that her late father named her in his will as the next director of his importing business.
-Surrounded by ambitious colleagues and misogynistic rivals, hampered further by her own lack of training and experience, Maisie must carve out a place for herself as a leader in a world of men.
-The second novel, A Death and Nine Lives, begins with a seemingly inexplicable murder in a Midwestern town in 1961: a retired factory owner walks into a neighbor’s house one morning and shoots him, though the two men haven’t spoken in years.
-From there, the book delves into the lives of the nine people connected with the death, gradually revealing the reasons behind the murder and, at the same time, unveiling the complexity and varied histories contained within one small community.
+Surrounded by ambitious colleagues and misogynistic rivals, and hampered further by her own lack of training and experience, Maisie must carve out a place for herself as a leader in a world of men.
+The second novel, Winter Flight, takes place in medieval England and follows the journey of a young novice after he leaves his monastery in Norfolk and suddenly faces lethal danger: a party of invading Norsemen.
+Fleeing in the company of a noblewoman and a mendicant friar, he desperately seeks safety and stability, but as his horizons expand in new and frightening ways, his experiences on the road reshape both his outlook on the world and his sense of himself within it.

 Shorecliff CoverUrsula grew up in the coastal town of Manchester, Massachusetts.
 After earning her undergraduate degree in History and Literature from Harvard, she went on to study for her doctorate in History at Oxford, focusing on 19th-century British scientists and their impact on society.
 In 2011, Palgrave Macmillan published her first nonfiction book, A Vision of Modern Science, about the physicist John Tyndall.
 Aside from her four years in the UK and two year-long stints in New York, Ursula has always lived in New England and feels a deep affinity for the region.